First trial of Capitol rioters ends with conviction all counts

 WASHINGTON (AP) — A Texas man was convicted on Tuesday of storming the U.S. Capitol with a holstered handgun, a milestone victory for federal prosecutors in the first trial among hundreds of cases arising from last year’s riot.

-A jury also convicted Guy Wesley Reffitt of interfering with police officers who were guarding the Capitol on Jan.
-6, 2021, and of obstructing justice for threatening his two teenage children if they reported him to law enforcement after the attack.
+A jury also convicted Guy Wesley Reffitt of obstructing Congress’ joint session to certify the Electoral College vote on Jan.
+6, 2021, of interfering with police officers who were guarding the Capitol and of threatening his two teenage children if they reported him to law enforcement after the attack.
 Jurors deliberated about three hours and convicted him on all counts.

 The verdict could be a bellwether for many other Capitol riot cases.
 It could give Justice Department prosecutors more leverage in plea negotiations and discourage other defendants from gambling on trials of their own.